Clumsynite/member-only/README.md

 - Use this code for Admin Access: **ROUNDTABLE**

 Using this will promote you to admin, this'll grant you permission to delete messages.
-Use this status carefully.
+Use the admin status carefully.
 > With great power comes great responsibility

 ## Commands